 Introduction

-Healthcare professionals, particularly nurses, face substantial occupational stressors that significantly impact their psychological well-being and professional functioning.
-These stressors contribute to elevated rates of anxiety, depression, and professional burnout, which consequently diminish their overall quality of life across both personal and professional domains [1].
+Healthcare workers, particularly nurses, face substantial occupational stressors that significantly impact their psychological well-being and professional functioning.
+These stressors contribute to elevated rates of anxiety, depression, and professional burnout, which diminish their overall quality of life across both personal and professional domains [1].
 The nursing profession is especially vulnerable to these psychological challenges due to the inherent demands of patient care, emotional labor, and the complex healthcare environment in which they operate.

 Burnout is a psychological condition stemming from prolonged exposure to interpersonal stressors [2].
-It was defined by three core dimensions: emotional exhaustion, depersonalization, and reduced personal accomplishment [3].
+It is defined by three core dimensions: emotional exhaustion, depersonalization, and reduced personal accomplishment [3].
 This unique combination differentiates burnout from other conditions with similar symptoms, such as stress and depression [4].
-Studies have shown that medical professionals, who are consistently exposed to emotionally overwhelming stressors in providing complex care and treatment to patients, are at high risk of burnout [5-7].
-The highest levels of burnout were found among the nursing sector compared to the other health care providers [8-9].
-Nurses are especially prone to burnout because of predisposing factors such as rotating shift work, deployment in particularly demanding areas of work (intensive care, oncology, etc.), and a precarious work environment [5].
-One of the causes of the alarming increase in nursing burnout is their workload [10].
-Studies have shown that higher quantitative demands in the nurse role were associated with higher levels of burnout [11-13].
-In addition, patients’ dissatisfaction contributes to increased emotional exhaustion and burnout in nurses [14-15].
-During the COVID-19 pandemic, levels of stress and burnout among hospital staff were significantly increased worldwide [16].
-Emergency and intensive care nurses were at significantly higher risk of mental health disorders and work burnout compared to other health care workers, due to understaffing, workload, limited medical resources and exposure to a highly contagious disease [17].
-Global and national crises such as war may also increase burnout among medical staff.
-Previous study reported that nurses exposed to national terror and stress experienced due to ongoing terror attacks were statistically significant associated with high levels of burnout [18].
+Medical professionals, who are consistently exposed to emotionally overwhelming stressors when providing complex care to patients, are at high risk of burnout [5-7].
+Among healthcare providers, studies have found the highest levels of burnout in the nursing sector [8-9].
+Nurses are particularly prone to burnout because of predisposing factors such as rotating shift work, deployment in particularly demanding areas of work (e.g., intensive care, oncology), and a precarious work environment [5].
+One of the causes of the alarming increase in nursing burnout is workload [10], with higher quantitative demands in the nurse role associated with higher levels of burnout [11-13].
+In addition, patient dissatisfaction contributes to increased emotional exhaustion and burnout in nurses [14-15].
+During the COVID-19 pandemic, the levels of stress and burnout among hospital staff significantly increased worldwide [16].
+Emergency and intensive care nurses were at significantly higher risk of mental health disorders and work burnout compared to other health care workers, due to understaffing, workload, limited medical resources, and exposure to a highly contagious disease [17].
+Global and national crises such as war can also increase burnout among medical staff.
+A prior study reported that nurses exposed to terrorism at the national level and stress due to ongoing terror attacks exhibited significantly higher levels of burnout [18].

-Previous studies have shown that burnout of the medical staff affects the quality of patient care and the number of adverse events [19-20].
-Nurses have frequent and direct interaction with patients and their families in all healthcare processes [21].
-Consequences of burnout among nurses include the deterioration of patient care (through decreases in care quality and patient security), negative impacts on nurses’ mental and physical health (such as depression, insomnia and irritability) and institutional problems, with increased absenteeism and burnout-related sick leave [22-23].
-Burnout among nurses may also contribute to patients' dissatisfaction with their treatment and by that to increase patients’ complaints [24].
-Latest studies on burnout consistently emphasize the need to prevent its risk factors [25-26].
-Effective management of the sources of stress that contribute to burnout and promoting resilience is one of the most significant factors in the prevention of burnout [27].
+Previous studies have shown that medical staff burnout affects the quality of patient care and increases the number of adverse events [19-20].
+Nurses have frequent and direct interactions with patients and their families throughout all healthcare processes [21].
+The consequences of burnout among nurses include deteriorated patient care (through decreases in care quality and patient safety), negative impacts on nurses’ mental and physical health (e.g., depression, insomnia, and irritability), and institutional problems, including increased absenteeism and burnout-related sick leave [22-23].
+Burnout among nurses may also contribute to patients' dissatisfaction with their treatment, thereby leading to more complaints [24].
+The latest studies on burnout consistently emphasize the need to prevent its risk factors [25-26].
+Effective management of the sources of stress that contribute to burnout and promoting resilience are two of the most significant factors in the prevention of burnout [27].